Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

   type, for example using a regular expression.
 Filtering.
 Removing (and thus truncating) or replacing data in a field.
 Field data can be overwritten, often with zeros, either partially (grey marking) or completely (black marking).
-* Generalisation.
+* Generalization.
 Data is replaced by more general data with reduced specificity.
 One example would be to replace all TCP/UDP port numbers with one of two fixed values indicating whether the original port was ephemeral (>=1024) or non-ephemeral (>1024).
 Another example, precision degradation,